ufal/npfl114/tasks/sequence_classification.md

 ### Assignment: sequence_classification
-#### Date: Deadline: Apr 14, 23:59
+#### Date: Deadline: Apr 21, 23:59
 #### Points: 6 points

-The goal of this assignment is to introduce recurrent neural networks, manual TensorBoard log collection, and manual gradient clippint.
+The goal of this assignment is to introduce recurrent neural networks, manual TensorBoard log collection, and manual gradient clipping.
 Considering recurrent neural network, the assignment shows convergence speed and illustrates exploding gradient issue.
 The network should process sequences of 50 small integers and compute parity for each prefix of the sequence.
 The inputs are either 0/1, or